guettli/missing-internet-specs/README.md

 I love feedback: Please create a github issue if you see typos or if something is not clear.
 Don't be shy.
 Tell me what you think.

+**Preface**

+What is a "standard" in this context?
+For me a standard is "rough consensus and working code".

+I don't need an official RFC.
+I just want several products to aggree on a way to exchange data.

 ## Avatar: mail address to image
 Use case: Mail user agents like thunderbird or outlook should be able to display the image of a emai sender.